-The African Terrestrial Fibre Optic Cable project or AfTerFibre for short is an “open” initiative to gather and share information about terrestrial fibre optic cable projects in Africa and map them in a manner that helps people to understand how communication infrastructure is evolving in Africa and also to see who the players are.
+The African Terrestrial Fibre Optic Cable Mapping Project or AfTerFibre for short is an open initiative to gather and share information about terrestrial fibre optic cable projects in Africa and map them in a manner that helps people to understand how communication infrastructure is evolving in Africa and also to see who the players are.
 There is a kick-off blog post here.
 If you’re interested in contributing or just finding out about the project, please join the discussion group.

 In addition, there is a an evolving Wikipedia entry for the growing list of African terrestrial fibre projects.
 The page contains a list of projects with links to maps where available along with summary information.